philhansen/WallpaperChanger/README.md

 The intent of this program is not to be a standalone wallpaper program (it is too cumbersome to use for that).
 It is intended to be used as a “helper” utility program for another program or script.

-This utility works fine with Windows XP, Vista, 7, and 8.
+This utility works fine with Windows XP, Vista, 7, 8, and 10.

+The compiled program is included as WallpaperChanger.exe

+Leave comments or questions on this blog post: http://sg20.com/techblog/2011/06/23/wallpaper-changer-command-line-utility

 ## Use